 So, we can understand that when the coil is parallel to the field the net force will be opposite to that of the position of the coil when it is perpendicular.
 To avoid this, multiple coils are used such that a unidirectional torque is developed which allows the rotor to rotate continuously.

-There are different types of these machines based on the excitation and the placement of winding.
+These machines are classified based on the excitation and the placement of winding.
 They are Separately excited and self-excited motors.

 Based on the winding placement classified as follows